 Dr. Fuzzell obtained her doctorate in Human Development and Family Studies from Purdue University, and completed a T32 Cancer Prevention and Control post-doctoral fellowship at Washington University in St. Louis.
 Her research interests center on health communication, particularly in the context of adolescent and young adult sexual health, as well as adolescent and adult chronic illness.
 Dr. Fuzzell works on many of Dr. Vadaparampil’s research studies, focusing on projects related to hereditary breast and ovarian cancer, genetic counseling and testing, HPV, and Hepatitis C in baby boomers.
 She contributes to analysis, manuscript writing, and grant preparation.
 Outside of work, she enjoys spending time with her daughter and husband, finding recipes and cooking delicious meals, and yoga.

 Bianca graduated summa cum laude in May 2012 from the University of Florida with a Bachelor of Science in Psychology.
-She has been working with Dr. Vadaparampil since 2014 where she has been the coordinator on multiple studies focused on enhancing health-related quality of life and increasing uptake of genetic counseling/testing for women with breast and ovarian cancer.
-Currently Bianca is working on an R25 entitled "Enriching Communication Skills for Health Professionals in Oncofertility (ECHO)".
-ECHO is a web-based training program that includes psychosocial, biological, clinical, and skill building modules to help allied health professionals (physician assistants, nurses, social workers, and psychologists) communicate timely and relevant information regarding reproductive health issues (e.g., fertility, sexuality, body image) to their adolescent and young adult oncology patients.
-Bianca loves running and in her spare time enjoys competing in 5K races with family and friends.
+She has been working with Dr. Vadaparampil since 2014 where she began as the coordinator on multiple studies focused on enhancing health-related quality of life, increasing uptake of genetic counseling/testing for women with breast and ovarian cancer, and an R25 study entitled "Enriching Communication Skills for Health Professionals in Oncofertility (ECHO)” which focused on training allied health professionals on how to effectively communicate reproductive health information to their AYA oncology patients.
+Currently Bianca serves as the Program Coordinator for Moffitt's Behavioral Oncology Postdoctoral Training Program as well as leads efforts to develop data collection systems for the Office of Community Outreach, Engagement, & Equity (COEE) also led by Dr. Vadaparampil.
+Bianca loves running and in her spare time enjoys competing in 5K races and has recently taken up photography and crochet.

 Paige obtained her Bachelors in Psychology and her Masters in Public Health with a concentration in Health Education from the University of South Florida.
 She is currently a Doctoral student at the University of South Florida College of Public Health with a concentration in both Community & Family Health and Applied Biostatistics.
 She has worked with Dr. Vadaparampil since 2014 on several different projects focused on examining how physician, systems, and patient-level factors influence HPV vaccination uptake among adolescents.
 She has also worked on projects focused on understanding fertility preservation discussions and decisions between Adolescent and Young Adult (AYA) cancer patients and providers and a project focused on understanding psychosocial outcomes among Black breast cancer patients.
 Her role on these projects is primarily focused on data analysis-both qualitative and quantitative, qualitative interviewing, and manuscript writing.